EllaKaye/ellakaye/content/home/software.md

 I am an R enthusiast and enjoy developing packages.

 - `BradleyTerryScalable`: An R package to fit the Bradley-Terry model to large and potentially sparse datasets.
-This package is in the final stages of development.
-It is currently available on [GitHub](https://github.com/EllaKaye/BradleyTerryScalable), and will hopefully be on CRAN by the end of June.
+The package is developed on [GitHub](https://github.com/EllaKaye/BradleyTerryScalable) and available on [CRAN](https://cran.r-project.org/package=BradleyTerryScalable).
 The development documentation is available [here](https://ellakaye.github.io/BradleyTerryScalable/reference/index.html).
-I am very excited to be [talking]({{< ref "talk/2017-03-06-BradleyTerryScalable_useR.md" >}}) about it at [useR!2017](https://user2017.brussels) soon.

 - `EMK`: A personal package, available on [GitHub](https://github.com/EllaKaye/EMK), to collect various functions I've written that I find useful in a number of settings (admittedly, currently just one function!).